rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

 ## Step 1: Download the Ollama engine

-Go to <a href="https://ollama.com/download" target="_blank" rel="noopener noreferrer">Ollama</a> and follow the installation instructions for your operating system.
+Go to <a href="https://ollama.com/download" target="_blank" rel="noopener noreferrer">Ollama</a> and grab the installer for your operating system.
+Run the installer and follow the prompts.
+It's basically just hit the <strong>Next</strong> button a few times.

 Verify it's running by executing: